Time & Materials#

 Choosing Resource Card opens the card of the resource assigned to the journal.

-Choosing Time Entries provides a user with a list of all time entries posted for a certain job.
+Choosing Time Entries provides a user with a list of all time entries posted for a certain project.

 The Budget Line Activities (Open) action, on the other hand, shows all current line activities.